( Illusion Of Gaia / Illusion Of Time )

 with seemingly no memories of the events and no trace of his father.
 Tim

-pet pig and a mysterious dandelion girl called Lilly.
+pet pig, or a mysterious dandelion girl called Lilly.

 Tim will learn about many mysteries, about the ominous approaching comet that may